Shopify VS Woocommerce: Which ecommerce platform is th best?

 PCI-DSS Compliance

 This means that your website is set up to accept credit card payments in line with legal regulations.
 Shopify is level 1 compliant (the highest) meaning you are totally secure and in line with legal regulations.
-Woocommerce regretfully do not manage this therefore you'll need to take steps to ensure your store is compliant before selling to your customers.
+Woocommerce regretfully do not manage this therefore you'll need to take steps to ensure your store is compliant before selling to your audience.

 Click here to learn the steps on making a woocommerce store compliant.